 And because the room included breakfast for two people, she said I had ~$114 in breakfast credit to use (not including a ~$6 room service fee).
 I wasn’t about to go to the restaurant and order $114 worth of food.
 But room service was anonymous (you can order from the in-room iPad) and not publicly embarrassing. 🙂

-I had a hard time deciding what to try, and forgot to grab a picture of the menu (but you can check a similar one out from View From the Wing).
+I had a hard time deciding what to try, and forgot to grab a picture of the menu.
 I wanted to sample more than one entree!

 Thankfully, the kind man who brought the food didn’t bat an eyelid at wheeling the (full) cart into a room occupied by one hungry gal.
 I’m sure he knew it was all for a trip report.